?? FAQs ??

 What are the fees at KLBC?

 Annual fee for returning members is $220.
-First-year beginners pay $120.
+The cost for first-year beginners is $120.
 Lessons for new players cost $50, which is subtracted from the fee should you join the club.
 All other play is free to members, unless a charge is made for prize money at some events.
-Visitors are charged $10 for a game or a 2 hour practice session.
+Visitors to the club are charged $10 to play a game or a two-hour practice session.
 Special social events typically attract a fee of $5 to cover the cost of food.

 How do I join?

 Does KLBC have a kitchen?

 Yes, there is a fully equipped kitchen with a variety of refreshments and beverages available.
 The kitchen has a refrigerator and dishwasher.